spotlightpa/poor-richard/content/news/2023-07-19-SPLINRESG.md

 HARRISBURG — The state House will once again be tied at 101-101 following the resignation of a Western Pennsylvania Democrat.

-State Rep. Sara Innamorato (D., Allegheny), told Spotlight PA that she intends to resign from office as she pursues her campaign to be the next Allegheny County executive.
+State Rep. Sara Innamorato (D., Allegheny) told Spotlight PA that she had resigned from office as she pursues her campaign to be the next Allegheny County executive.
+She sent a resignation letter to Speaker Joanna McClinton (D., Philadelphia) Wednesday morning.

 Innamorato previously told Spotlight PA she would resign only if she won the general election in November.

-But on Wednesday, Innamorato told the newsroom in a text message that she is resigning today.
-She did not immediately say what changed her mind about stepping down.
+In a statement, Innamorato’s campaign said that her early resignation “allows her the opportunity to work with the next representative and fully transition them into the role before the general election in November, ensuring the 21st district has a representative solely focused on advancing the needs of the district.”

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>

-Her resignation once again brings uncertainty to the legislative agenda in the 203-member lower chamber amid <a href="https://www.spotlightpa.org/news/2023/07/pennsylvania-budget-governor-shapiro-education-conflict/">a more than two-week budget impasse</a> that does not appear poised to end anytime soon.
+Her resignation comes amid <a href="https://www.spotlightpa.org/news/2023/07/pennsylvania-budget-governor-shapiro-education-conflict/">a more than two-week budget impasse</a> that does not appear poised to end anytime soon.

+But because the state House is not scheduled to return to Harrisburg until Sept.
+26, her resignation — and the temporary loss of the caucus’ one-vote advantage — may not have an impact.

+In an email, McClinton’s spokesperson said she had scheduled a special election to replace Innamorato for Tuesday, Sept.
+19 — the earliest date possible under state law, and a week before the state House’s next scheduled voting day.

+The district, which includes Pittsburgh’s Strip District and Lawrenceville neighborhoods, as well as part of the city’s northern suburbs, is unlikely to flip; Innamorato won 64% of the vote in last year’s election.
+Candidates for the seat will be picked by local party officials.

-Democrats flipped the chamber from Republicans in 2022, winning 102 seats on Election Day in November.
+Democrats flipped the state House from Republicans in 2022, winning 102 seats on Election Day in November.

 But disputes over the legitimacy of the Democrats’ majority — spurred by <a href="https://www.spotlightpa.org/news/2022/11/pa-election-2022-results-democrat-house-control-speaker-election/">a pre-election death</a>, multiple representatives <a href="https://www.spotlightpa.org/news/2022/11/pa-election-2022-democrats-majority-summer-lee-austin-davis/">pursuing higher office</a>, and a <a href="https://www.spotlightpa.org/news/2023/03/pa-mike-zabel-sexual-harassment-resigns/">scandal</a> that led to a resignation — have <a href="https://www.spotlightpa.org/news/2022/12/pa-2022-election-state-house-specials-joanna-mcclinton/">been common over the past several months</a>.